 ISFJs may try to suppress their anger rather than address it head-on.
 If whatever is upsetting them persists, an ISFJ can go off, especially if it is to defend someone else.
 That is unusual, however, as ISFJs don’t like conflict and will usually do what they can to avoid it.
 Here are a few characteristics of ISFJ anger:

 - If an ISFJ is angry at someone, they may prefer to avoid them rather than confront the situation directly.

 - ISFJs have been known to express anger with passive-aggressive behavior.

 - They need time to sort out their feelings before dealing with whatever made them angry.

 If an INFJ is mad at a sibling for constantly borrowing clothes without asking, they will stew angrily about it for a while.
-They will fantasize about confronting them but will probably just figure out a way to lock their door to keep the sibling out.
+They will fantasize about confronting them but will probably figure out how to lock their door to keep the sibling out.

 An ISFJ will get angry and calmly confront the sibling.
 If nothing changed, they would give them the silent treatment.
-If it happened one more time, there would be a large blow up.
+If it happened one more time, there would be a significant blow-up.